 If were heading home on a Sunday, on our way, we pop into Burnbrae for their Sunday Pizzas followed by a little bit of retail therapy in Mudgee.

-If it’s a special occasion, Mudgee Helicopters or Capertee Valley Helicopters can pick you up at ‘Glenayr Farm’ and take you for a scenic flight over Capertree Valley (the world’s second largest canyon) then drop you off to Pipeclay Pumphouse for lunch.
+If it’s a special occasion, Mudgee Helicopters or Capertee Valley Helicopters can pick you up at ‘Glenayr Farm’ and take you for a scenic flight over Capertree Valley (the world’s second largest canyon) then drop you off to Pipeclay Pumphouse or The Zin House for lunch.